bazelbuild/tulsi/README.md

         files in order to affect the build; changes made to compilation settings in the Xcode UI will only affect indexing.
 You may want to regenerate your project using Tulsi after modifying compilation flags.

+## Tulsi project and config settings

+Tulsi projects contain a few settings which control various behaviors during project generation and builds.

+*   Bazel `build` flags, customizable per compilation mode (`dbg` and `opt`)
+*   Bazel `build` startup flags, also customizable per compilation mode
+*   Generation platform configuration: Target platform and arch used during project generation.
+    *   Can change from targeting iOS sim to iOS device or from iOS to macOS.
+        Setting this improperly shouldn't break your project although it may potentially worsen generation and build performance.
+*   Generation compilation mode: Bazel compilation mode (`dbg` or `opt`, no `fastbuild`) used during project generation.
+    *   Defaults to `dbg`, swap to `opt` if you normally build Release builds in Xcode (i.e. profiling your app).
+Setting this improperly shouldn't break your project although it may potentially worsen generation and build performance.
+*   Prioritize Swift: set this to inform Tulsi that it should use Swift-specific flags during project generation.
+    *   Defaults to `No`, swap to `Yes` if your project contains Swift (even in its dependencies).
+Setting this improperly shouldn't break your project although it may potentially worsen generation and build performance.